git-kush-origin/eventForge/docs/push_based_bot.md

 # Push-Based Slack Bot Documentation

-This document outlines the functionality of the push-based Slack bot that analyzes threads in real-time using Socket Mode.
+This document outlines the functionality of the push-based Slack bot that analyzes slack threads in real-time using Socket Mode which uses Slack's Boult format.

-## Package Documentation
+## Problem Statement

-- [Slack Package](../slack/docs/slack_client.md): Core messaging and formatting functionality
-- [LLM Package](../llm/docs/thread_analyzer.md): Thread analysis and action identification
+A busy user on slack can attes how annoying and overwheling it gets to constantly recieve slack message alerts all day long and the timeless efforts it takes to go through these upcoming stream of events, manually seeking prioritisation of one over the other.
+This project aims to automate the prioritisation of these threads on behalf of the user, allocating an importance score to each of the slack thread based on content, activitiy and temporal importance of thread, employing LLM in the background.

 ## Overview